Jamiller137/comp_talk/marp_presentations/ToMATo/slides.md

 2. Compute persistence diagram of $\tilde{f}$ (estimated density).
 3. Choose threshold $\tau$:
    - Merge clusters with persistence $< \tau$ into their parent.
-4. Result: stable clustering, guided by persistence.

 ---

 # Relationships of ToMATo with Other Methods

-- **Mode-seeking:** still looks for peaks, but uses persistence to filter out unstable ones.
+- **Mode-seeking:** ToMATo still looks for peaks, but uses persistence to filter out unstable ones.
-- **Density-based:** instead of fixed $\alpha$, persistence adaptively selects significant density modes.
+- **Density-based:** instead of a fixed $\alpha$, ToMATo uses persistence adaptively selects significant density modes.
 - **Spectral:** both link parameter choices to *number of clusters*.
+Spectral gap vs Persisistence.

 ---